aspnet/Blazor.Docs/docs/introduction/index.md

 ## Blazor components

-In client-side web UI frameworks, apps are built with *components*.
-A component usually represents a piece of UI, such as a page, dialog, or data entry form.
+Blazor apps are built with *components*.
+A component is a piece of UI, such as a page, dialog, or data entry form.
 Components can be nested, reused, and shared between projects.

 In Blazor, a component is a .NET class.
 The class can either be written directly, as a C# class (*\*.cs*), or more commonly in the form of a Razor markup page (*\*.cshtml*).

-Many design patterns are possible using [Razor](xref:mvc/views/razor) as a foundation for Blazor.
-Razor is a syntax for combining HTML markup with C# code.
-Razor is designed for developer productivity, allowing the developer to switch between markup and C# in the same file with IntelliSense support.
-The following markup is an example of a basic custom dialog component in a Razor file:
+[Razor](xref:mvc/views/razor) is a syntax for combining HTML markup with C# code.
+Razor is designed for developer productivity, allowing the developer to switch between markup and C# in the same file with [IntelliSense](https://docs.microsoft.com/visualstudio/ide/using-intellisense) support.
+The following markup is an example of a basic custom dialog component in a Razor file (*DialogComponent.cshtml*):

 ```cshtml
 <div>